-In many of the postings in this blog on softwarephysics we have seen the wonderful things that the Darwinian processes of innovation and natural selection can wrought.
+In many of the postings in this blog on softwarephysics, we have seen the wonderful things that the Darwinian processes of innovation and natural selection can do.
 The beauty of Darwinian systems is that they can seemingly navigate through Daniel Dennett’s complex Design Space to seemingly impossible optimal designs, and without the aid of any directing intelligence at all.
 This is what sets Darwinian systems apart from all other systems in the Universe.
-Non-Darwinian systems tend to succumb to the second law of thermodynamics, and therefore, degrade to a state of maximum entropy or disorder, while Darwinian systems, on the other hand, seemingly defy the second law of thermodynamics all together by producing complex low-entropy designs all on their own.
+Non-Darwinian systems tend to succumb to the second law of thermodynamics, and therefore, degrade to a state of maximum entropy or disorder, while Darwinian systems, on the other hand, seemingly defy the second law of thermodynamics altogether by producing complex low-entropy designs all on their own.
 This is further bolstered by the numerous examples of convergence that are found within the biosphere, where species from different lines of descent magically converge upon the same seemingly optimal engineering designs, like the camera-like eye found in humans, birds, sharks and octopuses.

 However, Darwinian systems do have their limitations.
 As Richard Dawkins pointed out in Climbing Mount Improbable (1996), natural selection will always favor characteristics that yield enhanced levels of survivability over characteristics that yield decreased levels of survivability as a species ascends Mount Improbable.
 Consequently, species do not follow a path through Daniel Dennett’s Design Space that traverses a trail with lower survivability in order to eventually cross over to a path with an even higher level of survivability.
 In Richard Dawkins’ metaphor of Mount Improbable, a species that finds that it has climbed to a localized peak in the mountainous terrain of survivability is not allowed to descend from the localized peak to find its way up to the summit of Mount Improbable by a different route.
 Instead, the species will find itself stuck upon the localized peak in the survivability terrain because any mutation that leads away from the localized peak will necessarily lead to a lower level of survivability, and will consequently, be strongly selected against by natural selection.
 Furthermore, all species eventually do find themselves to be stuck upon a localized peak within the survivability terrain, and when the environment changes, they cannot escape by means of the Darwinian processes of innovation and natural selection, and consequently, go extinct.
 This is why all species eventually do go extinct.